PLEASE USE THE METRIC MEASUREMENTS

 - With a fork, mix the butter with the 40 grams of flour and spread over parchment paper, give it a square shape of about 6″ per side.
 Refrigerate for at least 15 minutes.

-- In a bowl, place the flour, sugar, honey, vanilla extract, lemon, salt, and one egg.
-Using the paddle attachment mix everything while adding the milk with the yeast.
+- Place the flour, sugar, honey, vanilla extract, lemon, salt, and one egg in a bowl.
+Using the paddle attachment, mix everything while adding the milk with the yeast.
 Work to form a sticky dough, about 5 minutes.
-Change to the kneading hook and knead for 10 minutes in low speed.
+Change to the kneading hook and knead for 10 minutes at a low speed.

 - Place the dough on a floured board.
-Stretch the dough into a square of about 12″ per side, place the square of butter in the center and fold the dough so that it covers the square of butter.
+Stretch the dough into a square of about 12″ per side, place the square of butter in the center, and fold the dough to cover the square of butter.
 Pinch to seal the edges of the dough.
 Roll without exposing the butter into a rectangle.
 Fold in 3 as a letter, the left side first.
 Place in a floured tin and refrigerate for 1 hour.

-- Remove the dough from the floured board and place with the longest side in front of you.
+- Remove the dough from the floured board and place it with the longest side in front of you.
 Extend to form a rectangle and fold again in 3, always the left side first.
 Refrigerate for 30 minutes.
 Repeat this process two more times.
-After the four times doing the folding, don’t refrigerate, move to the next step.
+After the four times doing the folding, don’t refrigerate.
+Move to the next step.

 - Butter generously a quarter baking sheet.
 Place each roll in the sheet and give it a horn shape, pressing the tips into the baking sheet, place the next crescent almost touching the previous one, fill the tray.

 - In a small bowl, place the remaining egg and a little water or milk.
 Beat until fully incorporated.